 Signing of Minutes

-The minutes of the meeting should be signed by the chairman present at the meeting.
+- Chairman’s Signature: It should be signed by the chairman present at the meeting.
 This signing should take place within 30 days of the meeting’s commencement.
-In case the chairman is absent, the upcoming chairman for the next annual general meeting should sign the minutes (in the context of a board meeting).
+If the chairperson is absent, the next chairperson, who will preside over the next annual general meeting, should sign the minutes (in the context of a board meeting).

-For board meetings, if the chairman is deceased, a person appointed by the directors should sign the minutes in place of the chairman.
+- Alternate Signatory: For board meetings, if the chairman is deceased, a person appointed by the directors shall sign the minutes in the chairman’s place.

 Conclusion

-Maintaining the minutes of meetings in accordance with the guidelines outlined in the Companies Act is crucial.
+It is crucial to maintain accurate meeting minutes in accordance with the guidelines outlined in the Companies Act.
 Failure to do so can lead to serious consequences.
-These minutes serve as valuable evidence that resolutions have been duly passed by the company.
+These minutes serve as valuable evidence that the company has duly passed resolutions.